zachmccabe/zachmccabe.github.io/tools.md

 + Syncthing on Android + Mac
 + When needed, metadata spelunking with ExifTool

-Note: You can see an example of how this works in the [project notes] I wrote up for Laughing Lost in Briars.
+If you're curious, see how this works in the [project notes] I wrote up for Laughing Lost in Briars.

 [project notes]: https://www.zachmccabe.com/briars/notes